 - The researchers have chosen 22 peptides of interest and studied the dynamics of their concentration in the beverage using tandem mass spectrometry.

 - The highest concentration of peptides was found after 24 hours of fermentation.

 - There were 11 peptides with known functions found, most of them caseins.

 - The peptides found in kefir had a range of beneficial activities – they could kill bacteria, decrease blood pressure, and capture reactive oxygen species.

-This is the first comprehensive analysis done on this type of beverage.
+This is the first comprehensive analysis of this beverage.
 It helps substantiate the claims about kefir’s benefits.
 This research may also promote the popularity of goat milk kefir compared to a similar beverage made from cow’s milk, so it has both commercial and academic implications.

 This list of discoveries performed in 2019 shows the chemical complexity and diversity observed in all kingdoms of life currently known to man.
-By understanding the processes that are taking place in our cells we can potentially get closer to treating conditions previously though virtually untreatable.
+By understanding the processes that are taking place in our cells, we can get closer to treating conditions previously though virtually untreatable.

-Moreover, the answers could be found in unexpected places, like scorpion’s venom and cells of the roundworm.
-In 2019, even fundamental studies had potential for some biotechnological and pharmacological breakthroughs in the future.
+Moreover, the answers could be found in unexpected places, like the scorpion’s venom and the cells of the roundworm.
+In 2019, even fundamental studies had the potential for some biotechnological and pharmacological breakthroughs in the future.

-The further studies would probably help us improve our well-being and well-being of our planet even more.
+Further studies would help us improve our well-being and the well-being of our planet even more.